CUBoulder-2017-IML4HCI/weather_whisperer/README.md

 	Each source is connected to each GPIO pin (corresponding to a color) connected to the raspberry pi.
 	Each drain is connected to ground.
  4. If mosfets heat up something is wired wrong.

+LED strip:
+ 1. The power wire is connected to power.
+ 2. The red wire is connected to the gate of a mosfet.
+ 3. The blue wire is connected to the gate of a different mosfet.
+ 4. The green wire is connected to the gate of another different mosfet.

 Raspberry Pi:
  1. Red wire = GPIO 20